-(Verification Test: HLSL_A2B_LINK_REQ__3.4.10.1)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.19)

-Loss of Master Clock (from the Host to the Master, Master to Slave, or Slave to Slave), will result in the A2B transceiver going into RESET within 100us to 600us.
+Loss of Main Node Clock (from the Host to the Main node, Main to Sub node, or Sub to Sub node), will result in the A2B transceiver going into RESET within 100us to 600us.
 This will result in the following actions:

-Slave A2B transceivers will detect the loss of clock from the Master or another slave, and any GPIO’s used will tri-state (in our proposed configuration the GPIO outputs e.g. GPIO2 would indicate Clock not Available).
-Hosts attached to A2B Slaves shall use this as an indication that Digital Audio will not restart until the Host has re-initialized the Slave(s), and utilize a timer or counter to determine effect on the local audio (e.g. May want to mute or redirect the audio after a specified period of time, or number of errors).
-The Host response will be to detect the loss of the Slave (due to loss of Slave Response in the Master), Increment a Diagnostic DID Counter, and will re-initialize the Slave(s).
+Sub Node A2B transceivers will detect the loss of clock from the Main node or another Sub node, and any GPIO’s used will tri-state (in our proposed configuration the GPIO outputs e.g. GPIO2 would indicate Clock not Available).
+Hosts attached to A2B Sub nodes shall use this as an indication that Digital Audio will not restart until the Host has re-initialized the Sub nodes(s), and utilize a timer or counter to determine effect on the local audio (e.g. May want to mute or redirect the audio after a specified period of time, or number of errors).
+The Host response will be to detect the loss of the Sub node (due to loss of Sub node response in the Main node), Increment a Diagnostic DID Counter, and will re-initialize the Sub node(s).
 The Host may want to mute or redirect audio after a specified period of time, or number of errors).

-Master A2B transceivers will detect the loss of clock from the host, and will also reset.
-The Host response shall be to increment the A2B_HARD_ERROR_COUNTER, and re-initialize the Master and ALL of the slaves (Note: Slaves will also enter RESET, due to loss of the master clock from the master or upstream slaves).
+Main node A2B transceivers will detect the loss of clock from the host, and will also reset.
+The Host response shall be to increment the A2B_HARD_ERROR_COUNTER, and re-initialize the Main node and ALL of the Sub nodes (Note: Sub nodes will also enter RESET, due to loss of the Main node clock from the Main node or upstream Sub nodes).
 The Host may want to mute or redirect audio after a specified period of time, or number of errors).

-If GPIO’s are used, then it is the host responsibility to reset the I/O’s (the slaves will already have set them to a Tri-State condition).
+If GPIO’s are used, then it is the host responsibility to reset the I/O’s (the sub nodes will already have set them to a Tri-State condition).

 SWR-REQ-393148/A-Specific Diagnostic Support via CAN